Dynatrace/ace-box/user-skel/ansible/roles/demo-release-validation-srg-gitlab/files/docs/README.md

 # Demo use case: Release Validation with Site Reliability Guardian
 This document outlines how to demo a release validation use case leveraging Dynatrace Site Reliability Guardian (SRG) using the ACE-BOX with **GitLab**.
-From this point forward, the acronym SRG will be used to refer to this app.

 ## Demo overview
 As part of this demo, we will use a set of multi-staged pipelines that have been pre-deployed within GitLab.
 In one of the stages, we will deploy a *simplenodeservice* application based on a healthy image (*build 1*) to a *staging* environment.
 This version of the application passes the validation objectives defined in a Site Reliability Guardian and is promoted to the *production* environment.

 To demonstrate a fail case, we will deploy a faulty image (*build 2*) that shows a decrease in response time and an increase in request failures compared to the healthy version.
 These performance degradations will be caught by SRG release validation objectives during the evaluation stage to prevent this release from being promoted to the production environment.

 ## Demo setup